At Greenwich & Bexley Community Hospice we are committed to protecting your personal information and privacy. This is our pledge to you:

 - When it is a legal requirement or in the public interest

 We will not use your information for other purposes without your permission.
 If you tell us about your own experience with terminal illness or the experience of someone else we will explain how we will use that information.
-It is helpful for us to be able to share the experiences of some of our service users to help us with fundraising and PR.
+It is helpful for us to be able to share the experiences of some of our service users to help us demonstrate the impact of our work and to encourage fundraising and donations.
 We will always obtain your consent to use your information for these purposes.
-If you don’t want us to use such information for these purposes ,or change your mind at any time, it will not affect any services we provide to you.

 There is a legal framework by which we must operate when sharing information, namely the date protection act and the access to healthcare records act 1990.
 These legal acts clarify how we can share information on patient both who are alive and those who are deceased.

 We may use your information in order to provide you with products and services, process a donation you have made, to send you newsletters, fundraising appeals and other communications about our work or to allow you take part in our events.

 We have a duty to make sure that we’re spending your donations wisely, and that means doing some research and analysis to inform our decisions.
 We want to send the most effective messages that we can in the most efficient way possible.

 In order to work out who to contact, what to say and when to get in touch, we may undertake in-house research and engage third party organisations such as fundraising agencies to help us identify people who may be able to support us with a larger gift; using publicly available records.